soyj1nx/soyj1nx/README.md

 - 🌱 I am currently in the race **Systems Engineer and Development**

-- 🏙 Creator of the [Devs Community](https://github.com/Devs-Com) organization
+- 🏙 Creator of the [Stelar Community](https://discord.gg/8FEqDDHWrC) organization

 - 📫 How to reach me **soynorih@gmail.com**